greyspectrum/opsec/README.md

 # opsec

-Automated operational security advice, tailored to your operational needs--a bad joke that isn't even funny.
+Automated operational security advice, tailored to your operational needs.
+A bad joke that isn't even funny.

 ## Installation